jmattaa/laser/README.md

 lsr -Dar # this will show all directories including hidden ones recursivly lsr -GDS # this will only show directories (not hidden) and symlinks that are not mentioned in .gitignore
 ```

+# Contributing

+Feel free to contribute to this project to make it better :rocket: check the
+[CONTRIBUTING.md](/CONTRIBUTING.md) and follow the guidlines from there!

 # Authors
 - [@jmattaa](https://github.com/jmattaa)